ldci/OpenCV3-red/README.md

 ###You must use 32-bit version of dynamically linked libraries.

+### NEW : APRIL 2016

+All code is compatible with Red 0.60!

+Access to dynamic libs is more convenient.
+Just edit /libs/plateforms.red and adapt according to your configuration.

+New samples for Red Gui are included.
+Only for windows users (see /red-gui directory) but code can be compiled under OSX or Linux.

 ### NEW : FEBRUARY 2016

 New samples added: Hough transform in red and Red/System.